 Now let's have a look at the controls of the second area of the top bar, the effects section.

-The buttons related to the effects section that are viewable by default are ON and EDIT below "EFFECTS", and ON below "PP" at the very right.
+The buttons related to the effects section which are viewable by default are ON and EDIT below "EFFECTS".
 These however are just the upper level controls.
 By clicking on EDIT a lot of further controls will appear that alow to edit effects in detail.